reown-com/appkit/.changeset/seven-shirts-act.md

 '@reown/appkit-wallet-button': patch
 ---

-Fixed an issue where an incorrect EOA account was displayed in the profile view after reconnecting via social or email login.
+Fixed an issue where an incorrect EOA label and icon were displayed in the profile view after reconnecting through social/email login